 were more or less baked into the cake.

 Export-led growth, the strategy China has pursued since its reform period began in 1980, was always a flawed proposition.
 Exports have grown from 35 percent of GDP at the start of the reforms to about 80 percent now — a ridiculous proportion.
-In the meantime, private consumption hit a record low of 35 percent of GDP in 2008.
+Private consumption, meantime, hit a record low of 35 percent of GDP in 2008.